cortex-js/compute-engine/src/docs/contributing.md

 There are still a lot of mathematical expressions that can be expressed in LaTeX that cannot be understood by the LaTeX parser, so there's work to be done there.

-### Standard Library
+### MathJSON Standard Library

 Contributing to the function dictionary.
 It's in `/src/compute-engine/library/`.

-The Standard Library provides the definition of MathJSON functions like `Add` or `Sum`.
+The MathJSON Standard Library provides the definition of MathJSON functions like `Add` or `Sum`.

 There is much to do here, both in fleshing out what's there and adding new